ror-community/ror-site/content/blog/2023-06-04-europepmc-case-study.md

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

-***And the other thing would be the documentation, and the way that you're always inviting the community to provide feedback on things like schema changes, that's excellent, partly because it lets people know what's coming up, and lets you object if you have a strong opinion about that: "Oh no, that doesn't work for us, have you considered that this might mess up this kind of system."
+***And the other thing would be the documentation, and the way that you're always inviting the community to provide feedback on things like schema changes, that's excellent, partly because it lets people know what's coming up, and lets you object if you have a strong opinion about that: "Oh no, that doesn't work for us, have you considered that this might mess up this system."
 I just think it's a really nice way of doing things.
 But it is very hard to do and do well, and I think ROR does it very well.***

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 That's wonderful to hear.
-We rely on it, and it really is enormously helpful if people can even just sort of skim something and bring us their expertise.
+We rely on it, and it really is enormously helpful if people can even just skim something and bring us their expertise.

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

-Yeah, there are a lot of experts out there who might just think of something you just haven't thought of before.
+Yeah, there are a lot of experts out there who might just think of something you haven't thought of before.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 We find that with every [feedback round](https://ror.readme.io/docs/community-feedback-documents).
 "Oh, we thought we had a good proposal.
 But oh, here are the things that we didn't think about."

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin